tshalvi/SONiC/doc/port-si/Port_SI_Per_Speed.md

 1. Changes in SfpStateUpdateTask thread:</br></br>
     With the port SI per speed enhancements applied, we rely on the lane speed when we lookup in _media_settings,json_.
 Hence, this flow has to be triggered not only by insertion/removal of modules, but by speed configuration changes as well.</br>
     In order to establish the dependency of port SI configurations on lane speed, we need to be able to monitor speed configuration changes.
 Therefore, we will add to the SfpStateUpdateTask a listener to detect such changes: a new member will be added to SfpStateUpdateTask to listen to changes in STATE_DB.PORT_TABLE, and once such change is detected, _notify_media_settings()_ will be trigerred.
-Additionally, the SfpStateUpdateTask thread will have a new member that will store the speed and number of lanes for each port.
-For the purpose of this discussion, let's refer to it as "_speed_lanecount_dict_".
+Additionally, the SfpStateUpdateTask thread will have a new deictionary that will store the speed and number of lanes for each port.
 </br></br>